mattshepcar/SmoothLed/README.md

 # Dithering

 To benefit from temporal dithering the LED strip must be updated at a high frequency, preferably above 400Hz.
 The slower you update the LEDs the more noticable flickering at low intensities will be.
-This can be partially mitigated by adjusting the dither mask.
+This can be partially mitigated by adjusting the dither mask with setDitherMask or in the SmoothLed constructor.
 Fewer bits will result in less flickering but more 'stair steppy' fades.

+# Gamma correction

+You can supply a custom gamma correction table with the setGammaLut function.
+Use the python script in the SmoothLed/extras folder to generate a new table.